 Our paper also builds on and contributes to the literature on persistence and institutional change (Querubin, 2012; Acemoglu et al., 2014).
 It is generally acknowledged that nineteenth-century elites maintained their power even in the face of democratic reforms (Dal Bo et al., 2009).
 Acemoglu and Robinson (2008) suggest that ruling elites may have democratized de jure power via institutional reforms, but that they managed to maintain control in practice as a result of their de facto economic dominance.
 The more recent work by Bertocchi and Arcangelo (2014) and Carvalho and Dippel (2016) provides evidence to support this argument.
 In this paper we explore a complementary explanation.
 By leveraging institutions that regulated candidate eligibility, elites may have extended the suffrage with limited consequences on their overall political power.
-Following the terminology in According According According to the second state of the second st another de jure reform.
+Following the terminology in Acemoglu and Robinson (2008), elites were able to fully offset one de jure reform using another de jure reform.
 Naidu (2012) documents the presence of other types of offsetting de jure suffrage reforms.
 The enactment of poll taxes and literacy tests in some Southern states post-1870 can be understood as an attempt to disenfranchise black males that had been given the right to vote by the 15th Amendment following the Civil War.
 Our findings are also related to the work of Baland and Robinson (2008) and Anderson et al. (2015) who show how in clientelistic societies elites can often control the voting decisions of non-elites.
 This may partly explain why, absent other reforms, such as removing eligibility restrictions, or introducing the Australian ballot, suffrage expansions may fail to impact economic policy.